What is Career and Technical Education (CTE)?

 Goal: To increase graduation rates and prepare students for employment by engaging them in learning related to career interests and workplace readiness/21st Century skills.

 Below are the courses offered through the CTE Department at each school in Washougal.
+These courses are aligned to their primary pathway though could fall into multiple pathway areas.
+For example, Computer Applications is primarily in the IT Pathway but could also be found in the Business Management & Administration Pathway.
 Click on the hyperlink to see a sample Program of Study Pathways and/or course descriptions.
 You can also view this video on Pathways which include CTE and other WHS courses.

 Science, Technology, Engineering & Math (STEM)